Alien-Life-Form/OpenId-Connect-ID-Token-Validator/README.md

 ### How mocking works?

-For mocking external activity I used the Moq framework, which is the "the most popular and friendly mocking framework for .NET".
+For mocking external activity I used the Moq.NET framework.

 ```C#
 // A either has to be an interface or an abstract class,